adrian/irish-constitution/constitution.md

 2. A person to be eligible for membership of Seanad Éireann must be eligible to become a member of Dáil Éireann.

-3. The nominated members of Seanad Éireann shall be nominated by the Taoiseach with their prior consent.
+3. The nominated members of Seanad Éireann shall be nominated, with their prior consent, by the Taoiseach who is appointed next after the reassembly of Dáil Éireann following the dissolution thereof which occasions the nomination of the said members.

 4. The elected members of Seanad Éireann shall be elected as follows:—